Overview

 -

 Pancreatic islet cell transplant.
-During pancreatic islet cell transplantation, insulin-producing cells (islet cells) taken from a deceased donor's pancreas are injected into a vein that takes blood to your liver.
-More than one injection of transplanted islet cells may be needed.
+During pancreatic islet cell transplantation, insulin-producing islet cells are taken from a deceased donor's pancreas.
+The cells are injected into a vein that takes blood to your liver.
+You may need more than one injection of transplanted islet cells.

 Risks